JeremiahKaren/35percent.github.io/_posts/2020-02-21-heygate-final-chapter-and-chance-for-southwark-to-redeem-itself.md

 Monday's [planning committee report](https://planning.southwark.gov.uk/online-applications/files/2B05D1FEBF0308C39F18968F194D473F/pdf/19_AP_1166--843567.pdf) reiterates that: _"The council has no mechanism to insist on a viability review"_ (para 129)

-This looks to be contradicted by the terms of the [Regeneration Agreement](https://files.whatdotheyknow.com/request/heygate_estate_development_partn/191203%2020141201_Lend%20Lease_2014%20Deed%20of%20Variation_COMPLETE.pdf%20EIR%201351433_Redacted.pdf) between Southwark and Lendlease, which provides a mechanism for the affordable housing mix to be reviewed on an annual basis.
+However, this looks to be contradicted by the terms of the [Regeneration Agreement](https://files.whatdotheyknow.com/request/heygate_estate_development_partn/191203%2020141201_Lend%20Lease_2014%20Deed%20of%20Variation_COMPLETE.pdf%20EIR%201351433_Redacted.pdf) between Southwark and Lendlease, which provides a mechanism for the affordable housing mix to be reviewed on an annual basis.

 ![](http://35percent.org/img/vreviewra.png)

 If these annual reviews had been taking place it should have been reflected in higher levels of social rented housing.
 The fact that the tenure mix hasn't changed suggests that they haven't.

 ## Grant Funding
-We also noted in our [previous blogpost] that the 2013 planning committee anticipated that Elephant Park could benefit from public funding if it became available.
+We also noted in our [previous blogpost](http://35percent.org/2019-08-05-elephant-park-final-phase-affordable-housing/) that the 2013 planning committee anticipated that the regeneration could benefit from public funding if it became available.

 ![](http://35percent.org/img/gfunding2.png)
 *Extract from the [2013 Outline application Committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Q7K%2bVQ5GwV3kVWHHRXBCqg%3d%3d!%7d%7d%7d)*